learn Italian language

 Ci vogliono tre ore (plural) per andare a Firenze –> ”It takes three hours to get to Firenze”

-Quante uova ci vogliono uova (plural) per fare la torta al cioccolato? –> “How many eggs do you need to make a chocolate cake?
+Quante uova ci vogliono (uova is plural) per fare la torta al cioccolato? –> “How many eggs do you need to make a chocolate cake?

 But the subject of “Metterci” is the person performing the action, so…